kevinshopback/shopback-android-redirect-sdk/README.md

 # ShopBack RedirectSDK

-ShopBack RedirectSDK for Android - A library for handling redirects and in-app browsing.
+ShopBack RedirectSDK for Android - A library for handling merchant-redirection.

 ## Installation